 Learning from the service

 It’s also worth pointing out that your community support service should be treated as a tool to grow and refine your community.
-If you’re support team find they are having to solve the same problem time and again, then it’s worth investigating how you can adapt your community to their needs.
+If your support team find they are having to solve the same problem time and again, then it’s worth investigating how you can adapt your community to their needs.